 The end is nigh

 One day, I was supposed to hand in my latest material in class, but with my deadline looming, I had nothing.
 Nothing at all.
 I’d been up late in a last-ditch attempt to scribble and scratch down something meaningful, but defeated, I gave up.
 Tail between my legs, I showed up to class and apologized profusely.
-To his credit, Percy Granger didn’t’ castigate me.
-He nodded and told me not to worry, these things happened, and to get him something later in the week.
+To his credit, Percy Granger didn’t castigate me.
+He nodded and told me not to worry, that these things happened, and to get him something later in the week.
 Relieved, I thanked him and vowed to myself I would redouble my efforts.
-And I did try, scribbling away on my yellow legal pad late at night crafting random lines of dialogue.
+And I did try, scribbling away on my yellow legal pad late at night, crafting random lines of dialogue.
 But my muse still had a restraining order against me.

 A decision is made

 When class rolled around, I had made zero headway.
 So, filled with despair, I skipped it.
-I reasoned I would just work twice as hard the rest of the week and come up with an act worthy of Percy Granger and submit it the following class.
+I reasoned I would just work twice as hard the rest of the week and come up with an act worthy of Percy Granger and submit it in the following class.
 But again, I failed.